EndlessJoon/ML-Nanodegree/capstone/capstone_report.md

 * Random Forest Classifier
 * Logistic Regression

-Let's look at briefly each benchmark algorithm:
+Let's take a look at briefly each benchmark algorithm:
 |Algorithm|Explanation|
 |:--------:|:--------|
 |Decision Tree|Decision tree can be used to classification and regression both having a tree like structure.
 In a decision tree building algorithm first the best attribute of dataset is placed at the root, then training dataset is split into subsets.
 Splitting of data depends on the features of datasets.
 This process is done until the whole data is classified and we find leaf node at each branch.
 Information gain can be calculated to find which feature is giving us the highest information gain.
 Decision trees are built for making a training model which can be used to predict class or the value of target variable.|